 Rendering Strategy

 The old CSR vs SSR debate is dead.
 Modern apps use a hybrid approach: static generation for public pages, server-side rendering for personalized content, and client-side interactivity for complex UIs.
+The rendering decision is made per-route, not per-app.

 The Modern Data Layer